 The Sale Scale: Local, National, or Worldwide?

-Before listing, decide whether you want to sell your car to local buyers, nationwide buyers, or worldwide buyers.
+Before listing, decide whether you want to sell your car to local, nationwide, or worldwide buyers.
 In the previous section, we recommend casting as wide of a net as possible.
-This same logic mostly applies here.
+This same logic primarily applies here.
 You never know if there’s a rancher out in Wyoming or a Soccer Mom in Connecticut dreaming of buying a ‘06 Grey Toyota Camry with 135,000 miles on it.
 Plus, you stand a much better chance of being able to sell your car for the full asking price if you sell to the entire nation.
-Haggling is much harder online, and opening up your car to a wider audience increases the likelihood that you’ll find a buyer willing to pay top dollar.
+Haggling is much harder online, and opening up your vehicle to a wider audience increases the likelihood that you’ll find a buyer willing to pay top dollar.

-However, if you are going to sell your car to an interstate or international buyer, you’ll likely have to ship it.
-Make sure that you establish a way of transporting the money, title, and eventually the car safely and effectively.
-Invest in a car shipping company that’s highly-reviewed, priced affordably, and offers the options you’re looking for.
+However, if you sell your car to an interstate or international buyer, you’ll likely have to ship it.
+Ensure you establish a way of safely and effectively transporting the money, title, and, eventually, the car safely and effectively.
+Invest in a car shipping company that is highly reviewed, priced affordably, and offers the options you’re looking for.

 Think About Your Safety

 Knowing how to sell a car safely is an essential component of the car-selling process.
 Have a safety plan before listing your vehicle so that when interested buyers start calling and emailing you, you will know the proper precautions before meeting up for a test drive.

 Set up a separate email account that you will use specifically for the sale of the car, and consider getting a Google Voice number so that you don’t have to exchange your actual phone number and email address with random internet strangers.
 Don’t worry about letting calls go to voicemail.
 Assess whether callers seem sketchy or legitimate based on their voicemails or email responses.
 If they pass your litmus test, propose to schedule a meet-up in a public place.